Robust Contracts with Exploration: Constant Technology

 Offering the same contract again is only one response of the principal to the knowledge gained by observing $a_1$, and there are plenty of other possible responses.
 For example, if the initially known action $a_0$ may lead to a higher payoff for the principal (i.e., $\mathbb{E}_{F_0}\fkh{y-w_1\kh{y}}>\mathbb{E}_{F_1}\fkh{y-w_1\kh{y}}$), then it might be tempting for the principal to try to obtain the payoff $\mathbb{E}_{F_0}\fkh{y-w_1\kh{y}}$ instead.
 However, achieving this payoff requires the principal to use $w_1$ to induce action $a_0$, and this would violate agent 2's incentive constraint.
 Indeed, in the first period, the chosen action $a_1$ provides agent 1 with a (weakly) higher payoff compared to the known action $a_0$, and this relationship gets transferred to the second period because both agents have the same technology.
 This gives rise to the following notion of the \emph{incentive gap}. \begin{Def}[Incentive gap] Given $w_1$ and $a_1=\kh{F_1,c_1}$, the \emph{incentive gap}, $g\kh{w_1,a_1}$, denotes the difference in agent $1$'s payoff between choosing $a_1$ and $a_0$.
 Formally, \eqns{g\kh{w_1,a_1}\equiv\kh{\mathbb{E}_{F_1}\fkh{w_1\kh{y}}-c_1}-\kh{\mathbb{E}_{F_0}\fkh{w_1\kh{y}}-c_0}.} \end{Def} If the principal wants to induce action $a_0$ using a contract ``similar to'' $w_1$, then agent 2 needs to be compensated for not choosing $a_1$, and the amount of compensation increases with the incentive gap $g\kh{w_1,a_1}$.
 Part \ref{part:2} of Lemma \ref{lem:second} shows that the incentive gap sometimes becomes a real cost.
-Specifically, if ${\mathbb{E}_{F_{0}}\left[y-{w}_{1}(y)\right]}>{g\kh{w_1,a_1}}$, then the principal can offer to agent $2$ a modified version of $w_1$ with compensation in order to guarantee that her payoff in the second period is at least $\kh{\sqrt{\mathbb{E}_{F_0}\fkh{y-w_1\kh{y}}}-\sqrt{g\kh{w_1,a_1}}}^2$.\footnote{In the numerical example, this corresponds to the case where agent $1$ chooses the low-cost, low-output action $a_1'$ in response to equal split contract.
-The incentive gap $g\kh{w_1,a_1'}=\kh{1200/2-90}-\kh{2000/2-500}=10$, and $\mathbb{E}_{F_{0}}\left[y-{w}_{1}(y)\right]=2000/2=1000.$ The principal's optimal second-period payoff guarantee is Part \ref{part:2} of Lemma \ref{lem:second} shows that this guarantee is attained by offering agent $2$ a contract with a share of } Moreover, the proof of Lemma \ref{lem:second} shows that this is the optimal payoff guarantee using a modified version of $w_1$.
+Specifically, if ${\mathbb{E}_{F_{0}}\left[y-{w}_{1}(y)\right]}>{g\kh{w_1,a_1}}$, then the principal can offer to agent $2$ a modified version of $w_1$ with compensation in order to guarantee that her payoff in the second period is at least $\kh{\sqrt{\mathbb{E}_{F_0}\fkh{y-w_1\kh{y}}}-\sqrt{g\kh{w_1,a_1}}}^2$.
+Moreover, the proof of Lemma \ref{lem:second} shows that this is the optimal payoff guarantee using a modified version of $w_1$.
 Note that if the incentive gap is small, this value becomes close to $\mathbb{E}_{F_{0}}\left[y-{w}_{1}(y)\right]$, and may be better for the principal than simply offering $w_2=w_1$ again.